Iain Wright: Parliamentary career

 In 2006, he became Chairman of Labour Friends of Israel.
-He returned to Government in July 2007, as Parliamentary Under-Secretary of State in the Department for Communities and Local Government, before moving to the Department for Children, Schools and Families in the Cabinet reshuffle of June 2009.
+He returned to Government in July 2007, as Parliamentary Under-Secretary of State in the Department for Communities and Local Government, before moving to the Department for Children, Schools and Families in the frontbench reshuffle of June 2009.

 In May 2009, during the MP's expenses row, Wright and fellow Labour MP Tom Watson were criticised by the Daily Telegraph for "lavishing" £100,000 on a "shared Central London crash pad".

 Wright and Watson claimed the legal fees for buying the property and the following year claimed £1,431.46 legal fees for buying the freehold, which significantly enhanced the property value.
 Rules at the time did not require them to reimburse any profits made on the sale of the property.

 In response, Wright said "As a new MP, I purchased furniture and electrical equipment once I was in the process of purchasing a half share of a small two bedroom flat in London."
 His expenses for 2008 to 2009 were £136,725 and ranked 489 out of 647 MPs.

 The Legg Report stated that he was reimbursed £805.97 for an extra month mortgage interest during 2006 to 2007, which he subsequently repaid.

 At the 2015 General Election, Wright's majority was cut to 3,024 votes by UKIP candidate Phillip Broughton.
 On 19 June 2015, he was announced as having been elected to the chairmanship of the Business, Innovation and Skills Select Committee.
 He supported Owen Smith in the 2016 Labour Party (UK) leadership election.
-On 19 April 2017, he announced his intention not to stand for re election at the snap election, scheduled for Thursday 8 June 2017.
+On 19 April 2017, he announced his intention not to stand for re-election at the snap election, scheduled for Thursday 8 June 2017.